Weeding is a chore I really don’t enjoy. Can you relate?

 If you don't, the cardboard disintegrates and you have these weird strips of packing tape in your garden!
 Anything plastic or tape-like on the box needs to be pulled off.

-If your weeds are bad, use a double layer (or the thick cardboard from the Chewy boxes).
+If your weeds are bad, use a double layer (or a thick cardboard).
 Then place 3ish inches of wood mulch on top.
 It's such an effective way to keep pesky weeds down!

 Ask the people who have lots of Amazon deliveries.
 Or even better, the people who get their pet stuff delivered from Chewy.
 I have also asked at local stores and at wine/liquor stores (those are great boxes too).
 If you ask around there are people (like me) who hoard good boxes - lol.